stezz/teachable-scripts/README.md

     python getUserReport.py -s @gmail.com -o FILENAME.csv -f csv -d
     python getUserReport.py -s Martin -o FILENAME.csv -f csv -d

+## Get Leaderboard directly from Teachable site

+With the function getLeaderboardCSV.py you can get the Leaderboard, i.e. the Summary of the progress report for all the students enrolled in a specific course with just one API call.

+    Calling python getLeadearboardCSV.py --help will show:

+        usage: getLeaderboardCSV.py [-h] [--search [SEARCH]]

+    Get a Leaderboard CSV in just one command.
+It will save as many leaderboards CSV as you have courses.

+    optional arguments:
+      -h, --help            show this help message and exit --search [SEARCH], -s [SEARCH]
+                            Searches specific text in the name of the course

+By default this will generate leaderboards for all the courses in your school.
+If you want to generate the leaderboard for a specific course you can use

+    python getLeaderboardCSV.py -s PART_OF_THE_NAME_OF_YOUR_COURSE

 ## Cache and rate limits
 To avoid reaching any rate limit, the script caches the courses' data into a file using Shelve.
 The cache path can be changed modifying the variable CACHE_PATH, by default it creates a file called teachable_cache.out in the same folder